Language

 1

-Click the Enable Microphone button and allow browser access when prompted.
-The tuner needs microphone input to detect the pitch of your strings.
+Click Enable Microphone and allow browser access when prompted.
+The tuner needs live microphone input to hear the pitch of your strings.

 2